PsyChip/VOX/content/system-reminder.md

 - Use for non-meaningful input that doesn't require a response

 **Topic Tag - CRITICAL**
-- Use topic tag ONLY for casual conversations, informational responses, and general dialogue
+- Use topic tag for casual conversations, informational responses, and general dialogue
-- Do NOT use topic tag when: using `<action>` tags (any tool calls), using `<link>` tags, responding with `<silence/>`
+- Skip topic tag when using `<action>` tags (tool calls), `<link>` tags, or responding with `<silence/>`
-- Topic tag is for conversational responses WITHOUT tools/links
+- Topic tag is for conversational responses without tools or links
 - Format: `<topic title="" category="" tags="" />` (title max 10 words in {{language}})
-- Place at VERY END after all spoken content
+- Place at the very end after all spoken content

 **Translation Requests**
 When user asks how to say word/phrase in another language use following instructions